NULL-Haaga-Helia/Quiz_Project/README.md

 ## Data model

-The data is designed to support the management of quizzes, their associated categories, questions, answer options and user interactions.
+The data model is designed to support the management of quizzes, their associated categories, questions, answer options and user interactions.
 The primary entities, their attributes, and relationships are as follows:

 ### Entities and attributes